Studies: Potential of caravanning in Germany

 Germany, France and The Netherlands: most popular caravanning destinations

 The GfK study also determined the most popular caravanning destinations in Europe.
 Leading the pack is Germany, with 85 percent of the study respondents indicating that they would prefer to remain within the confines of their homeland during their caravanning holiday.
 58 percent of the caravanning fans expressed a preference for France as a destination, while 58, 57 and 56 percent indicated that during their leisure-vehicle holiday, they would like to head, respectively, for The Netherlands, Denmark and Italy.
-“One of the hallmarks of caravanning is that it enables those who engage in it to carve out their own personal itinerary and be flexible when it comes to deciding on their destination or destinations,” Mr. Onggowinarso noted.

 Most recently, the study “Economic Factor Camping and Motor Caravan Tourism in Germany” (Wirtschaftsfaktor Camping- und Reisemobiltourismus in Deutschland – dwif) in cooperation with the German Economic Institute for Tourism (Deutsches Wirtschaftswissenschaftliches Institut für Fremdenverkehr e.V.) was conducted and published.
 The results of the extensive study can be viewed below.